Results

 Boston: Little, Brown and Company, 1946.
 Octavo, dust jacket painting by N. C. Wyeth, cloth.
 First edition.
 A Horatio Hornblower novel.
 Sea adventure during the Napoleanic wars.

-THE NIGHTMARE.
+THE PEACEMAKER.